Western New York: Region-wide

-"Friday night fish fry" is also regionally popular, a holdover from when Catholics were forbidden to eat meat on Fridays.
+"Friday night fish fry" is popular regionally, a holdover from when Catholics were forbidden to eat meat on Fridays.
 It is usually skinless cod although most restaurants in the area claim they use the higher quality haddock, and is frequently beer-battered, deep fried, and served with French fries and cole slaw.
 Numerous restaurants in Western New York have a Friday fish fry special.
 The fish fry retains particular popularity during Lent, when Catholics are still barred from eating meat on Friday.

 Italian-American food is a specialty in western New York.
 Most towns in the region have pizzerias.
 The Texas hot, introduced by Greek immigrants in the 1920s, has a strong following in the region, and several hot dog stands offer the dish.
 Longstanding Texas hot stands include Ted's Hot Dogs in Buffalo (1927), Rigas Texas Hot in Wellsville (1921), and Johnny's Lunch in Jamestown (1936; the Colera family is also tied to several other Jamestown stands such as AJ Texas Hots, which launched in 1968, and Michael's, which operated from 1976 to 2021).

 The region produces many agricultural products, including milk, maple syrup, apples, cherries, potatoes, sweet corn, strawberries, raspberries, peaches, and grapes.
 As with the rest of Upstate New York, dairy farming is an important part of the economy.
 New York State is a leading producer among the states of dairy, maple, and wine.

+Pizza logs, consisting of a deep-fried egg roll with pizza filling, originated in and are still manufactured in Sanborn.